CUPP Alleges Clampdown on Opposition in Imo, Seizure of PDP Campaign Materials

 He further said attacks on Ugochinyere had been politically motivated because of his revelation of the voter fraud last year.

-He therefore called on the Inspector General of Police, Usman Alkali Baba to immediately redeploy Mr. Mohammed Ahmed Barde, the Commissioner of Police Imo State for his alleged involvement in the attacks on Ikenga and also his involvement in politics.
+He therefore, called on the Inspector General of Police, Usman Alkali Baba to immediately redeploy the CP of the state for his alleged involvement in the attacks on Ikenga and also his involvement in politics.